The Founder & The Foundation

 WCWM is a unity movement toward interdependence within the Black community in New Orleans and beyond.
 It provides Black youth with the guidance and accessibility to the resources needed as they define and achieve their goals and purpose.

 WCWM is about exposing caterpillars to necessary nurturing while undergoing the stages of metamorphosis.
-It is the cocoon break through of that caterpillar and its re-introduce to the world as a butterfly.
+It is the caterpillar breaking through the cocoon and re-introducing itself to the world as a butterfly.

-This is the model from which Who’s Coming With Me has been designed and this is our commitment to the New Orleans community.
+This is the model Who’s Coming With Me has been designed from and this is our commitment to the New Orleans community.